alekssze/alekssze/README.md

-DALL·E, it is some experience when it is possible to Create Image only from Text input
+DALL·E it is some experience when it is possible to Create Image only from Text input

 ![](https://media0.giphy.com/media/oJx848nWCDYJn87xku/giphy.gif)